Skip to product information

 Shipping calculated at checkout.

-• Pattern: Holly Berries (Discontinued)
+• Pattern: Oval Glass Dish with Frosted Holly and Berries (Discontinued)

 • Made in Japan